 Under the CDP the subject site is zoned Z3 with the objective "to provide for and improve neighbourhood facilities".
 The CDP recognises the importance of Z3 zoned lands in the contribution of meeting the housing delivery requirements of the city.
 In line with the CDP, the subject site represents a highly suitable location for the provision of infill residential development.
 The objective of the Z3 land use zoning objective is to provide for and improve neighbourhood facilities.
-The proposed development complies with the requirements of the zoning objective with the provision of a community use hub unit, residential amenity unit and 5 no. commercial / retail units facing onto Swords Road and Santry Avenue.
+The proposed development complies with the requirements of the zoning objective with the provision of a community use hub unit, residential amenity unit and 4 no. commercial / retail units and a medical suite / GP Practice unit facing onto Swords Road and Santry Avenue.